-- By clicking disconnect, you can easily disconnect from UCSD network
+- By clicking disconnect, you can easily disconnect from the UCSD network.

 How to Configure the UCSD VPN Client for Mac OS

-The process is quite similar to the UCSD configuration for Windows 10, however, the following are the steps which needs to be done before the installation begins:
+The process is quite similar to the UCSD configuration for Windows 10, however, the following are the steps that need to be done before the installation begins:

 - Uninstall the old client, since Mac OS 10.10.x and above has that preinstalled.